Learning ‘Sight Words’

 posted in: Reading | 2

-It is commonly believed that sight words cannot be decoded (i.e., they can not be sounded out).
+It is commonly believed that ‘sight words’ (i.e., high frequency words) cannot be decoded (i.e., they can not be sounded out) and therefore they have to be learned as a single unit based on the shape or the visual appearance of the word.
 However, every word is decodable.
-It is just that children may not have the particular phonic knowledge needed in order to sound out a particular word at that point in time.
-In addition, a large majority of the high frequency words can be sounded out with a fairly basic phonic knowledge.
-Just have a quick look at the 30 most frequently used words (the, be, to, of, and, a, in, that, have, I, it, for, not, on, with, he, as, you, do, at, this, but, his, by, from, they, we, say, her, she, or).
+It is just that children may not have the particular phonic knowledge needed in order to independently decode a particular word at that point in time.
+In addition, a large majority of the high frequency words can be decoded with a fairly basic phonic knowledge.

-In many classrooms, beginner readers are given a list of these high frequency words and parents are instructed to drill their child on these words in order to achieve automaticity.
+In many classrooms, beginner readers are given a list of these frequently occurring words and parents are instructed to drill their child on these words in order to achieve automaticity.
 This means that children are relying solely on the visual appearance of the word, which is the most basic level of literacy acquisition (see Frith’s literacy acquisition model).
 As Yoncheva, Wise & McCandliss’s (2015) research demonstrates, when this is the methodology used to teach reading, students learn to read only those words.
 In contrast, when students are taught how to decode the words, this knowledge can be applied to other words using similar phonic combinations that the child has never seen before.

 In addition, children given these lists of words are rarely systematically exposed to these words in context.
 Yet, Flanigan’s (2007) research shows that until children have a firm concept of words in text, they will be unlikely to remember the words in isolation.